Horb Synagogue

 How long should I spend visiting?

-A visit to the Horb Synagogue typically takes about one to two hours, depending on your interest in the exhibits.
+A visit to Horb Synagogue typically takes around one to two hours, depending on your interest in the exhibits and historical context.

 Is photography allowed?